A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 The TeamLab interactive displays are truly mesmerising and a work of art, so it’s highly worth visiting one of their displays.

-At the time of writing in November 2023, TeamLab have exhibitions in Tokyo at TeamLab Planets and in Osaka at TeamLab Botanical Garden.
-In February 2024, TeamLab Borderless is due to reopen at a new location in Azabudai Hills.
+TeamLab have exhibitions in Tokyo at TeamLab Planets and in Osaka at TeamLab Botanical Garden.
+In 2024, TeamLab Borderless has reopened at a new location in Azabudai Hills.

 Fascinating interactive display in TeamLab Planets Tokyo